 Pope urges compassion in elevating 13 likeminded cardinals

-Pope Francis added 13 new cardinals to the top of the Catholic hierarchy on Saturday, telling them they must show God's compassion to those who suffer to be faithful to their ministry.
+Pope Francis has added 13 new cardinals to the top of the Catholic hierarchy, telling them they must show God's compassion to those who suffer to be faithful to their ministry.

 With Saturday's consistory, Francis will have named 52% of the voting-age cardinals.
 Many hail from churches in the developing world that never have had a "prince" representing them in a sign of Francis' desire to mirror the universal face of the Catholic Church in the church's leadership ranks.